raepple/sso-workshop/README.md

-# Single Sign-On between Microsoft Power Platform and SAP - Workshop instructions
+# Single Sign-On between Microsoft Power Platform and SAP - Hands-On Lab Instructions

-This repository contains the workshop instructions (this file) and supporting material for the workshop based on the blog post [Principal Propagation between Microsoft Power Platform and SAP](https://blogs.sap.com/2021/04/13/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-business-technology-platform-btp-part-iv-sso-with-a-power-virtual-agent-chatbot-and-on-premises-data-gateway/).
+This repository contains the instructions (this file) and supporting material for the hands-on lab based on the blog post [Principal Propagation between Microsoft Power Platform and SAP](https://blogs.sap.com/2021/04/13/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-business-technology-platform-btp-part-iv-sso-with-a-power-virtual-agent-chatbot-and-on-premises-data-gateway/).

 ## Preparation